ExperiencersInternational/tvsetup/readme.md

 ## Channels

 Not bothering to write down everything, but this allows easy access to most popular channels.
+Most TV channels broadcast in 25fps.

 ### TV